Monday 19th August 2024

 There are a number of other reliefs available, including:

-The HMRC has a business rates relief section which details all of the available reliefs.
-However, if you are unsure which apply we would recommend contacting your local council who will be able to advise on available reliefs.
+However, if you're unsure which apply we would recommend contacting your local council, who will be able to advise on available reliefs.

 Business Rates Disputes Process